fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 props value is [Object object]
 ```

-On the contrary, when you pass objects as distinct arguments separated by commas to _console.log_ like in our second example from above, the content of the object is printed to the developer console as strings, which give you great insight.
+On the contrary, when you pass objects as distinct arguments separated by commas to _console.log_, like in our second example above, the content of the object is printed to the developer console as strings that are insightful.
 If necessary, read more about debugging React-applications [here](/en/part1/a_more_complex_state_debugging_react_apps#debugging-react-applications).

 ### Protip: Visual Studio Code snippets

-With Visual studio code it's easy to create 'snippets', shortcuts to generating the most used bits of code, much like 'sout' works on Netbeans.
+With Visual studio code it's easy to create 'snippets', i.e. shortcuts for quickly generating commonly re-used portions of code, much like 'sout' works in Netbeans.
 Instructions for creating snippets can be found [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).

-Useful, ready made snippets can also be found as VS Code plugins for example [here](https://marketplace.visualstudio.com/items?itemName=xabikos.ReactSnippets).
+Useful, ready-made snippets can also be found as VS Code plugins, for example [here](https://marketplace.visualstudio.com/items?itemName=xabikos.ReactSnippets).

-The most important snippet is a shortcut to adding the <em>console.log()</em> command, for example <em>clog</em>.
+The most important snippet is the one for the <em>console.log()</em> command, for example <em>clog</em>.
 This can be created like so:
 ```js
 {
   "console.log": {